medizininformatik-initiative/Projectathon7-VHF-DataSHIELD/documentation/DataSHIELD-Installation.md

 # DataSHIELD Installation

+There are still some aspects missing and questions to be clarified.
+They have been collected in this [document](open-aspects.md).

-## Organizational Requirements and "Installation"
+## Organizational Requirements and Documentations

 ### Privacy Documentation, DSFA, et al.
 Each information processing system used at the hospital requires a concept w.r.t. data privacy and security but also operational procedures.